 RAND work on public safety issues ranges from policing and prisons to violent crime and the illegal drug trade, as well as homeland security and emergency preparedness.
-RAND delivers research that reflects our core values of quality and objectivity and helps inform policy debates that are often riddled with arguments driven not by evidence but by emotion and ideology.
+RAND research helps inform policy debates that are often riddled with arguments driven not by evidence but by emotion and ideology.

 During his campaign, Enrique Peña Nieto, the victorious PRI candidate, promised frightened and war-weary Mexicans a reduction in the violence, but since his election victory in July, he has sounded more and more bellicose, writes Brian Michael Jenkins.

 The problem is that on any given day, disaster preparedness takes a back seat to ongoing operations.
 The tyranny of the urgent prevents hospital administrators from making investments in preparedness, writes Art Kellermann.

 Many police departments around the United States have faced budget cuts recently.
 Ultimately, say Paul Heaton and Brian Jackson, for police services, as with most other things, you get what you pay for.

 Super Storm Sandy has created a rare moment when New York City and surrounding areas are singularly focused on the infrastructure needed in a changing environment.
 It is a moment to look south at Louisiana.

 Just as public agencies across the country conducted terrorism risk assessments in the wake of 9/11, a comprehensive infrastructure assessment may be in order to understand natural hazard risks and the potential exacerbating effects of climate change, write Gary Cecchine, David Groves, and Jordan Fischbach.

 If Hurricane Sandy causes extensive disruptions in public schools—particularly in hard-hit New York City—our research shows that choices made by parents and policymakers could significantly limit the negative short-term effects of changing schools under such difficult circumstances, writes John Pane.